Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Methods

 Furthermore, the spatial correlation of the particle-level $\psi_6^j$ can be computed using the following formula:

 where $L$ is the length of the simulation box, and $N$ the number of atoms.
 The quasi-long-range bond-orientation order arises from the algebraic decay of $g_6\left( r \right) / g \left( r \right) \thicksim r^{- \eta_6}$.
 It is noteworthy that at the boundary between the liquid phase and the hexatic phase, $\eta_6$ assumes a value of 1/4.
-In the liquid phase, the system exhibits only short-range bond-orientation order.
+In the liquid phase, the system exhibits only short-range bond-orientational order.
 Consequently, the bond-orientation correlation function is more aptly described by the Ornstein-Zernike (OZ) function, characterized by $g_6 \left( r \right) / g \left( r \right) \thicksim r^{-1/2} \exp \left( -r / \xi_6 \right)$ \cite{Kawasaki2007, Watanabe2008, Xu2013}.
-As evident in Fig.~\ref{fig:3}(b), $g_6 (r) / g (r)$ exhibits a gradual decay with increasing temperature.
-We observe a power-law decay with an exponent of $\eta_6 = -1/4$ for $g_6 (r) / g (r)$ approximately at $T_{LH} = 1.78$, signifying the location of the liquid-hexatic transition.
+As evident in Fig.~\ref{fig:2}(b), $g_6 (r) / g (r)$ exhibits a more gradual decay with increasing temperature.
+We observe a power-law decay with an exponent of $\eta_6 = -1/4$ for $g_6 (r) / g (r)$ the characteristic temperature $T_{LH} = 1.78$, providing a practical estimate of the location of the liquid-hexatic transition \cite{Kawasaki2007, Watanabe2008, Xu2013}.
+It is worth to mention a situation where quasicrystals melt without a hexatic phase.
+There exist situations in 2D, where quasicrystals transition into a square crystal, and then melt \cite{Engel2011}.
+While quasicrystals are often high-temperature phases, it is hypothesized that there might exist quasi-crystalline ground states, the so-called ideal tilings~\cite{PhysRevLett.53.2477,PhysRevB.34.596}.